Auditory Integration Training, AIT, Berard AIT

 With difficult to test Participants, such as young children or Participants with autism, or with severe attention deficits, one may have to resort to creative ways to keep their attention, and to find a response style that works for them.
 Placing a chip into a container is an acceptable response.
 Any unusual difficulty in response should be noted too, because it may reflect on the person's auditory processing.

-A Note on Testing Autistic Children:
+A Note on Testing Autistic Children and Adults: Testing Is Not Required

 • Behavioral observations are not used for the Berard protocol.